Juul Under Fire For Using Marketing That Draws In Minors

 — AboutLawsuits.com (@AboutLawsuits) July 30, 2019

-Now, Juul is under fire for allegedly using marketing that specifically targets minors.
+Juul is under fire for allegedly using marketing that specifically targets minors.
 Recently, Massachusetts Attorney General Maura Healey announced a lawsuit against the company for using planned measures and misleading marketing to get minors to buy their products.
 This allegation comes in part due to the flavored pods themselves, each one with a fun and exciting title.

-Crème Brulée, Cool Cucumber and Fruit Medley are just a few of the popular flavors that kids can’t get enough of.
-Keep in mind that each pod contains the same amount of nicotine as an entire pack of cigarettes, thus explain how young people are getting so addicted so quickly.
+Crème Brulée, Cool Cucumber, and Fruit Medley are just a few of the popular flavors that kids can’t get enough of.
+Keep in mind that each pod contains the same amount of nicotine as an entire pack of cigarettes, thus explaining how young people are getting addicted so quickly.

 Still, Juul Labs CEO Kevin Burns claims they never did anything to target kids.